How is Ontario Stem Cell Treatment Centre different from other clinics offering stem cell treatments?

 What is the cost of treatment?

-Patients who are considered to be candidates based on information provided in the candidate application form will be seen in office for a consultation.
-This consultation may include a physical evaluation, physician’s evaluation of X-Rays, and a review of medical records.
+Patients who are considered to be candidates based on information provided in the candidate application form will be offered a consultation.
+This consultation will include an extensive discussion of the stem cell procedure as well as the potential risks, benefits and rare complications associated with the minor surgical procedure.
+It may also include our physician’s evaluation of x-rays, investigations, lab reports and a review of medical records.
 Unfortunately, provincial health care will not cover the cost of stem cell treatment since stem cell therapy is still considered investigational.
 The cost of treatment varies depending on the plan designed specifically for each patient.

 What does the cost of the procedure include?